-When a buyer cannot verify the quality of a good before it is purchased-Internet transactions being a key example-moral hazard becomes a critical problem.
+When a buyer cannot verify the quality of a good before it is purchased-internet transactions being a key example-moral hazard becomes a critical problem.
 How do buyers know they will get their money's worth?
 Buyers can turn to reputational ratings, but these are often provided by the sellers, are not representative samples of buyers and, moreover, are prone to manipulation by sham raters1.
 Another innovation is to allow buyers to examine the good after purchase and, if they are unsatisfied with the quality, they can return the product for a full refund.
 This is a practice known as satisfaction guaranteed.

-Satisfaction guaranteed has been a common marketing strategy in the US for years, and is now also prevalent on the Internet.
-According to one survey, 95% of retailers have some sort of policy such that products in "like new" condition are returnable.2 In addition to "like new" refunds, many retailers also accept used goods, or allow a "trial period."
-In the US, many major online retailers go as far as to include a return shipping label with the merchandise-often prepaid-
+Satisfaction guaranteed has been a common marketing strategy in the United States for years, and is now also prevalent on the internet.
+According to one survey, 95 percent of retailers have some sort of policy such that products in "like new" condition are returnable.2 In addition to "like new" refunds, many retailers also accept used goods, or allow a "trial period."
+In the United States, many major online retailers go as far as to include a return shipping label with the merchandise-often prepaid-to lower the consumers' transaction costs of the satisfaction guarantee.
+Others are more restrictive, offering a short window of time for refunds, or charging

-^{} Andreoni: University of California San Diego, Department of Economics, 9500 Gilman Drive, La Jolla, CA 92093, andreoni@ucsd.edu, and NBER.
+^{}Department of Economics, University of California San Diego, 9500 Gilman Drive, La Jolla, CA 92093, and NBER (email: andreoni@ucsd.edu).
 I am indebted to Zachary Breig for his valuable assistance.
-I am grateful to Nava Ashraf, Ernst Fehr, Oliver Hart, Caroline Hoxby, Louis Kaplow, Erzo Luttmer, Justin Rao, Joel Sobel, Maria Titova, Matthew Weinzierl, along with editor and referees for helpful comments, and to the Google Corporation, and the National Science Foundation, grants SES1427355and SES1658952, for financial support.
+I am grateful to Nava Ashraf, Ernst Fehr, Oliver Hart, Caroline Hoxby, Louis Kaplow, Erzo Luttmer, Justin Rao, Joel Sobel, Maria Titova, Matthew Weinzierl, along with referees for helpful comments, and to the Google Corporation, and the National Science Foundation, grants SES1427355 and SES1658952, for financial support.